 Start with the basics before getting fancy with bells and whistles

-The danger with this approach (unless you're a techy aficionado with no time limit who loves a challenge) is that you spend time and energy on advanced setup before
+The danger with this approach (unless you’re a tech aficionado with no time limit who loves a challenge) is that you spend time and energy on advanced setup before actually producing any courses or revenue.

 It’s better to have a straightforward, proven online course before trying more advanced things like adding in a credit system.